solidusio/solidus/guides/source/developers/getting-started/installation-options.html.md

 ## Development environment performance gains

 You may notice that your Solidus store runs slowly in development mode.
-You can change some configuration to get performance gains.
+You can change some of its configuration options to speed it up.

 ### Turn off asset debugging